 - Performance is much better in this release, compared to beta 1 and 2.
 Animations are smoother and there are fewer stutters through the OS

-The final releases for the latest Mac and iOS devices’ operating systems will be available this fall.
+The final releases for the latest Mac and iOS devices’ operating systems will be available to all users this fall.
 It is expected that Apple will release a few more developer and public builds before the final version to ensure that all bugs are squashed and features are refined as much as possible before general availability.

 Check out our coverage of iOS 10, macOS 10.12, watchOS 3 and tvOS 10 below.